Tertiary Education Union: Living Wage

 Under the Employment Relations Act 2000 there are limits on what actions a union can take in support of employment relations involving employees other than union members, but the TEU supports the Living Wage Movement Aotearoa NZ which campaigns to raise the legal minimum wage.
 A number of the TEU's members are paid the current legal minimum wage.

+The Tertiary Education Union has engaged in strike action on multiple occasions to advocate pay increases.
+These have included a strike in New Zealand's eight universities in October 2022, and another in Lincoln University, Massey University, the University of Canterbury, and the University of Auckland during September 2024.

 Membership

 The Union is present in most tertiary education institutions representing academic, purely teaching, purely research and general staff.